 Global Cloud Process Studies in the Context of Decadal Climate Variability: Enhancement and Continuation of Data Analysis for the International Satellite Cloud Climatalogy Project (ISCCP)

-The proposed work is to enhance the use of observations from the available constellation of satellites for studying the role of clouds in causing weather and climate variations and to extend the data record to the end of the Global Energy and Water Exchanges (GEWEX) project in 2012 as called for in the Global Earth Observing System of Systems (GEOSS) plan.
+The proposed work is to enhance the use of observations from the available constellation of satellites for studying the role of clouds in causing weather and climate variations and to extend the data record to the end of NASA's Global Energy and Water Exchanges (GEWEX) project in 2012 as called for in the Global Earth Observing System of Systems (GEOSS) plan.

 The International Satellite Cloud Climatology Project (ISCCP) datasets currently provide a description of cloud variations covering the largest range of scales from mesoscale to planetary and from diurnal to interannual (more than 1300 papers have been published based on the ISCCP datasets).
 Simply extending the ISCCP record, now the longest, truly global cloud dataset, from 24 to 29 years has a straightforward value for climate studies in expanding the time scales that can be studied to inter-decadal scale.
-Another crucial reason to extend the ISCCP record is to overlap the observation period of the CloudSat and Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation (CALIPSO) missions: this was planned for the last funding period but the launch of these missions was delayed by about two years so that this could not be done.
-In fact, there will be an unprecedented complement of cloud-observing instruments in orbit during the next few years that cover the electromagnetic spectrum in great detail and provide, for the first time, a global view of the atmosphere's vertical structure: the combination of the "A-train" set of satellites, Terra and Tropical Rainfall Measuring Mission (TRMM) creates rich possibilities for advancing understanding of clouds.
+Another crucial reason to extend the ISCCP record is to overlap the observation period of NASA's CloudSat and Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation (CALIPSO) missions: this was planned for the last funding period but the launch of these missions was delayed by about two years so that this could not be done.
+In fact, there will be an unprecedented complement of cloud-observing instruments in orbit during the next few years that cover the electromagnetic spectrum in great detail and provide, for the first time, a global view of the atmosphere's vertical structure: the combination of NASA's "A-train" set of satellites, Terra and Tropical Rainfall Measuring Mission (TRMM) creates rich possibilities for advancing understanding of clouds.
 This combination of measurements may not be duplicated anytime in the near future.

 However, the major limitation of all of these satellite missions is that their time sampling is much too sparse for direct observations of the evolution of cloud systems, precluding straightforward cloud process studies.
 Hence, the ISCCP datasets, which have much more frequent time sampling (3 hr), provide the essential "glue" for analysis of all these observations by providing the capability to re-arrange the sparsely sampled measurements into an "evolutionary" order for different types of cloud systems.
 The major limitation of the current ISCCP datasets used for this purpose is their relatively sparse spatial sampling (30 km).